Santiago Canyon College Transfer Success Center

 Not if you transfer to a CSU or UC as an upper-division student.
 However, some private institutions - particularly the most competitive schools - may still require submission of SAT/ACT scores for admission

-- What resources and services does the SCC Transfer Center offer?
+What resources and services does the SCC Transfer Success Center offer?

-The Transfer Center staff aims to foster a seamless transfer process through services and resources that include:
+Transfer Success Center staff aims to foster a seamless transfer process through services and resources that include:

-- How can I contact the SCC Transfer Center?
+How can I contact the SCC Transfer Success Center?

 We are on the SCC campus in room D-104N, adjacent to the Counseling Center.